 MEAT LABELING 101

 Cattle eat freshly grazed or stored grasses (hay, silage) until the finishing period.
-Finishing can be on grass or grain, but a “grass fed” label may not mean it was finished on grass alone, depending on when the label was approved for use.
+Finishing is on grass or grain, but a “grass fed” label does not mean it was finished on grass alone, is depends on when the label was approved for use.
 Look for ‘grass fed and finished’ or ‘100% grass fed’ to be sure.